-- Genshin Impact’s Klee (shows resources specific to Mondstadt on the minimap)
+- Genshin Impact’s Klee (shows resources unique to Mondstadt on the minimap)

-- Genshin Impact’s Yanfei (shows resources specific to Liyue on the minimap)
+- Genshin Impact’s Yanfei (shows resources unique to Liyue on the minimap)

-- Genshin Impact’s Qiqi (shows resources specific to Liyue on the minimap)
+- Genshin Impact’s Qiqi (shows resources unique to Liyue on the minimap)

-- Genshin Impact’s Gorou (shows resources specific to Inazuma on the minimap)
+- Genshin Impact’s Gorou (shows resources unique to Inazuma on the minimap)

 Additionally, Genshin Impact’s Ningguang marks nearby ore veins on the minimap all over Teyvat.

 What does the Genshin Impact star icon on the minimap mean?

 The star icon means there are nearby oculi to be collected.
 Oculi are the items needed to upgrade the Statues of the Seven, and currently come in these different types: